Anna Netrebko: Early career (1994–2001)

 Under Gergiev's guidance, in 1994 Netrebko made her operatic stage debut at the Mariinsky at age 22 as Susanna in The Marriage of Figaro despite initially being billed as Barbarina.
-In the same year, she also performed as the Queen of the Night in The Magic Flute with the Riga Independent Opera Avangarda Akadēmija under conductor David Milnes.
+In the same year, she also performed as the Queen of the Night in Mozart's The Magic Flute with the Riga Independent Opera Avangarda Akadēmija under conductor David Milnes.
 She subsequently became associated with the Mariinsky Theatre.

 In autumn 1995, Netrebko made her American debut with Lyudmila at the San Francisco Opera.
 Following this successful performance, she was enrolled in the Merola Opera Program in summer 1996 and became a frequent guest singer in San Francisco in the next seasons, performing in L'elisir d'amore (Adina), Betrothal in a Monastery, Idomeneo (Ilia), La bohème (Musetta), The Tsar's Bride (Marfa), Don Giovanni (Zerlina), Falstaff (Nannetta).
 In 1998, she performed Lyudmila when the Mariinsky production of the opera was presented at the Metropolitan Opera House, and made Salzburg Festival debut in Parsifal conducted by Gergiev.
 She sang her first Violetta in Verdi's La traviata in the same year in Saint Petersburg, and her first Amina in La sonnambula the following year.
 In October 1999, she performed Gilda in Rigoletto at the Washington National Opera.